PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 - Schemas, governance, and documentation evolve alongside the system
 - Trade-offs, assumptions, and limitations are documented as first-class design artifacts

-This repository is not about building the smartest AI agent.
-It is about designing the knowledge, content, and governance systems that enable AI agents to operate reliably at scale.
+This repository is not about building increasingly capable AI models.
+It is about designing the knowledge, governance, and operational systems that enable AI agents to operate reliably at scale.

 ---